adityapallipati/aws-solutions-architect/s3/README.md

 - **S3 Glacier Flexible Retrieval** takes minutes to hours to get data (Standard, Expedited, Bulk Retrieval)

+  **S3 Glacier Flexible Retrieval** (formally S3 Glacier) combines S3 and Glacier into a single set of APIs.
+It's considerably faster than Glacier Vault-based storage.

+  - There are 3 **retrieval tiers** (the faster the more expensive)
+    - **Expedited Tier** 1-5 mins
+      - for urgent requests. limited to 250 mb archive size
+    - **Standard Tier** 3-5 hours
+      - no archive size limit. this is the **default** option
+    - **Bulk Tier** 5-12 hours
+      - no archive size limit, even petabytes worth of data

+  - You pay **per GB retrieved** and **number of requests**.
+This is a separate cost from just the cost of storage.
+  - Archived objects will have an additional 40KBs of data:
+    - 32 KB for archive index and archive metadata information
+    - 8KB for the name of the object
+  - **You should store fewer and larger files, instead of smaller files.
+40KBs on thousands of files add up** **Glacier Flexible Retrieval is not a separate service and does not require a Vault**

 - **S3 Glacier Deep Archive** The lowest cost storage class.
 Data retrieval time is 12 hours.

+  **S3 Glacier Deep Archive** combines S3 and Glacier into a single set of APIs.
+It's more cost-effective than S3 Glacier Flexible but greater cost of retrieval.

+  - There are two **retrieval tiers**:
+    - **Standard Tier** 12-48 hours
+      - No archive size limit.
+This is the default option.
+    - **Bulk Tier** 12-48 hours
+      - No archive size limit, even petabytes worth of data.

+  - Archived objects will have an additional 40KBs of ddata:
+    - 32KB for index and metadata information
+    - 8KB for the name of the object

+  **Glacier Deep Archive is not a separate service and does not require a Vault**

 **S3 Outputs has its own storage class.**